pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid`

-This code sets up a grid displayed on-screen using a two-dimensional array.
-Each cell in the grid can be toggled between white and green by clicking on it.
-The grid is represented by a 2D list, where each element corresponds to a cell.
-The size and arrangement of the cells on the screen are defined by constants like row count, column count, width, height, and margin.
-The grid is rendered by looping through the 2D array and drawing rectangles filled with the corresponding color at the calculated positions.
+This Python code demonstrates how to use a two-dimensional array to create and display a grid on the screen.
+The grid is represented as a list of lists, where each element in the outer list corresponds to a row and contains elements representing individual cells in that row.
+By iterating through the grid and drawing rectangles based on the values in the array, the code visually represents the grid state.
+Additionally, it shows how to handle mouse clicks to interact with the grid by toggling cell values between 1 and 0.

 array_backed_grid_buffered.py
 -----------------------------